mingrammer/commonregex/README.md

 </p>

 <p align="center">
-  Collection of often used regular expressions written with Go programming language
+  A collection of often used regular expressions for Go
 </p>

 <br><br><br>